pingcap/docs-tidb-operator/en/migrate-to-helm3.md

     > **Note:**
     >
-    > During the installation, do not let the CLI binary of Helm 3 overwrites that of Helm 2.
+    > During the installation, do not let the CLI binary of Helm 3 overwrite that of Helm 2.
 For example, you can name Helm 3 CLI binary as `helm3`.
 (All following examples in this document uses `helm3`.)

 2. Install [helm-2to3 plugin](https://github.com/helm/helm-2to3) for Helm 3.